ericBiagiotti/MBTA_Example/README.md

 ### Question 3 ###
 Because we only need to know the connecting routes between stops, this can be thought of as an undirected graph problem, where each route is a node and if a route shares a stop, there is an edge between them.

-The solution uses an adjacency list, which is a hash representations of graphs.
+The solution uses an adjacency list, which is a hash representation of a graph.
 For our example, the hash would be keyed by the route name and the value is all the routes it is adjacent to (other routes that share a stop).
 This is convenient because we already create a hash of stops to routes in `getStopRoutes`, so I modified it to also build the adjacency list.

 Given 2 stops from the user, `getConnectingRoutes` iterates over the combinations of starting and destination routes and `buildTraversal` does a breadth-first search of the graph and keeps track of visited routes. `buildTraversal` was translated from https://www.geeksforgeeks.org/shortest-path-unweighted-graph/.